St. Lawrence species

 In October 2020, a fisherman caught a striped bass without stripes in the Miramichi River.
 This would be the first striped bass without stripes ever observed.

-Raw, the flesh is translucent white, slightly pinkish.
-Cooked, it becomes opaque, tender, and flaky.
+Raw, the flesh is translucent white and slightly pinkish.
+Cooked, it becomes opaque, tender and flaky.

-• Striped bass can be prepared whole or filleted; grilled or stuffed en papillote.
+• Striped bass can be prepared whole or filleted, grilled or stuffed en papillote (in foil).

 • Leave the skin on when grilling.
-It will be crispy and make a nice combination with the moister flesh.
+It will be crispy and will complement the moister flesh nicely.

 • Given its endangered status, we do not recommend eating striped bass.